Television ratings in Australia: Ratings performance

 In 1989, for the first time since 1978, the Seven Network overtook its rivals Nine Network and Network 10 in terms of average viewers and have remained ahead of Nine and Ten every year until 1994, where due to lower ratings than expected, and a launch of new programs not performing as hoped, the Nine Network defeated Seven Network and regained the title as the highest rating television network in Australia, with the latter relegated back to second highest for the first time in twelve years.
-In 1990, for the first time since OzTAM began, the Seven Network won all forty weeks of the official ratings period, and, as of 1994, has won the last five years of ratings consecutively throughout the late 1980s and early 1990:.
+In 1990, for the first time since OzTAM began, the Seven Network won all forty weeks of the official ratings period, and, as of 1994, has won the last five years of ratings consecutively throughout the late 1980s and early 1990.

 From 1994 up until 2004, the Nine Network had generally been the ratings leader in Australia, typically followed by the Seven Network and Network Ten respectively.
 While Network Ten generally rates lower in total viewers, it has traditionally been the market leader for younger viewers.
-The two national broadcasters, ABC TV and SBS One, typically attract fewer viewers than the three commercial networks due to their various public service obligations.
+The two national broadcasters, ABC TV and SBS, typically attract fewer viewers than the three commercial networks due to their various public service obligations.

 In 2005, for the first time since 2000, the late 1980s and early 1990s and 1978, the Seven Network overtook its rival Nine Network in terms of average viewers and have remained ahead of Nine and Ten every year until 2019, where due to lower ratings than expected, and a launch of new programs not performing as hoped, the Nine Network defeated Seven Network and regained the title as the highest rating television network in Australia, with the latter relegated back to second highest for the first time in twelve years.
 In 2011, for the first time since OzTAM began, the Seven Network won all forty weeks of the official ratings period, and, as of 2017, has won the last thirteen years of ratings consecutively.

 As of 2016, FOX8 is the most viewed subscription channel on the Foxtel platform.

-Top-rated programs
+Top-rated programs per year

 The highest-rated programs on Australian television typically include sporting events, reality shows and locally produced scripted programs.
-They do not factor in digital streaming services.
+They do not factor in digital streaming services, nor do they account for aggregate ratings for events simulcast across multiple networks (e.g. in 2011 the wedding of Prince William and Catherine Middleton attracted over 6 million viewers spread across five networks).